Jumping Beans

 • It requires students to engage in mathematical habits of mind:

-• Using logic and finding and using strategies when trying to get the bean into square 1.
+• Finding and using strategies when trying to get the bean into square 1.

-• It has a low floor and a high ceiling: Students can get started solving puzzles by trial and error, but more complex puzzles require more careful strategizing, and there are some interesting patterns to discover!
+• It has a low floor and a high ceiling: Students can get started moving the bean by trial and error, but more complex challenges require more careful strategizing, and there are some interesting patterns to discover!